An update of our 2025 events!!!

-With all that’s going on in the wider world its difficult to be optimistic, but getting up early enough (to get fresh baguettes from the boulangerie) and see a December sunrise over our valley like this makes us think that things are not so bad.
+Getting up early enough (to get fresh baguettes from the boulangerie) and see a December sunrise over our valley like this makes us think that life is not so bad.

 Once again we have to give a big mention to all our grandchildren and their parents.
 We really don’t know how they manage to fit the extra activities in!